 About

 Sreddy’s writing can be found in the Journal of Commonwealth Literature, Research in African Literatures, the Johannesburg Review of Books, Tydskrif vir Letterkunde, and the Nairobi Print Project journal.
-They are also the guest curator of the upcoming group exhibition Testaments to the Beautyful Ones at the Museum of Contemporary Photography in Chicago.
-When they are not posting about the books they are reading on Instagram at @sreddyen, they are in the kitchen furiously stress-baking.
+They are also the guest curator of the upcoming exhibition Testaments to the Beautyful Ones at the Museum of Contemporary Photography in Chicago.
+When not posting about the books they are reading on Instagram at @sreddyen, they are in the kitchen furiously stress-baking.